ar0ch/aroonchan.de/content/home/about.md

 # Biography

-I'm a graduate student in the [Jordan Lab](http://jordan.biology.gatech.edu) at Georgia Tech and Bioinformatics Scientist at the [Applied Bioinformatics Laboratory](http://abil.ihrc.com).
-My PhD focuses on health and populations genomics in Colombia, South America.
-Specifically, I study the impacts of recent admixture and ancestry on health.
-My work at the Applied Bioinformatics Lab (ABiL) involves the development of bioinformatics methods for public health pathogen surveillance, metagenomics and industry research.
-I also teach continuing education and workforce development courses with ABiL, working to bring bioinformatics into the life sciences.
+I'm a bioinformatics software developer at  [Seattle Genetics](https://www.seattlegenetics.com/) and Bioinformatics Scientist at the [Applied Bioinformatics Laboratory](http://abil.ihrc.com).
+My PhD focused on health and populations genomics in Colombia, South America and the impacts of recent admixture and ancestry on health.
+At Seattle Genetics, I develop software and pipelines to enable data-driven development of next-generation cancer therapuetics.
+My work with the Applied Bioinformatics Lab (ABiL) involves the development of bioinformatics methods for public health pathogen surveillance, metagenomics and industry research.